What is Robots.txt

 • Never leave the user-agent empty.

 • Always command for a specific crawler in a user-agent command.
-Example, user-agent: Googlebot Bingbot (not recommended).
+For example, user-agent: Googlebot Bingbot (not recommended).

-Disallow should be the second line or directive to present in robots txt file.
+Disallow should be the second line or directive present in the robots.txt file.

 This directive commands the mentioned user-agents to exclude a set of web pages from crawling.